Kylepadilla/Bamazon/README.md

   * If a manager selects `Add New Product`, Bamazon will allow the manager to add a completely new product to the store.

+* Bamzaon managers will also have the ability to log out and return to the user authentication prompt.

-*Click Here to see how it Works!
+* Click Here to see how it Works!

 ###Supervisor Portal